-The benefits of eating flax seed are quite astounding, especially for such a tiny, benign looking thing!
+The benefits of eating flax seeds are amazing, especially for such a tiny, innocent looking thing!

-In fact, including the flax seed in your diet could be one of the most important things you eat as a vegan (along with many others lol).
+In fact, including flax seeds in your diet could be one of the most important ingredients you eat as a vegan (but along with so many others lol).

 Read on to discover how you can enhance your life by including flax in one daily meal.

-Flaxseeds are a great source of Omega-3, and if you’re vegan or vegetarian – then this is the best plant source of omega-3 in the form of alpha-linolenic acid (ALA).
+Flaxseeds are a great source of Omega-3, and if you’re vegan or vegetarian this is the best plant source of omega-3 in the form of alpha-linolenic acid (ALA).

 Table of Contents